Science is not only a disciple of reason but, also, one of romance and passion.

 She studies how cells respond to different kinds of DNA damage, which can help us understand

-the long-term effects of chemotherapeutic drugs.
 She has previously written for Let's Talk Science,

 and loves to write and talk about all things cell biology.